SEO is the foundation of growth – and if you don’t set it up correctly, you may end up missing a ton of leads and potential customers.

 It creates static HTML files and stores them on the server’s disk.
 The web server will deliver the static HTML file and avoid resource-intensive backend processes (core, plugins, and database).

 Cache Enabler can set the cache expiry time, minification setup, and other options.

 Other than that, it is sparse on features, which is the entire point of this plugin.

 WP Smush is an award-winning image compression plugin.

 Ensuring your images are properly optimized is another way to shave off some of that vital load time.

-The WP Smush plugin works by stripping away all metadata from JPEGs, as well as removing unused colors from indexed images.
-The result is – smaller file size, quicker load time, and no noticeable loss of image quality.
+The WP Smush plugin works by stripping away all metadata from JPEGs and removing unused colors from indexed images.
+The result is – a smaller file size, quicker load time, and no noticeable loss of image quality.

 WP Smush is the go-to plugin for image optimization.

 The idea of minifying is to combine JS, HTML, and CSS files so that they can be compressed and served to visitors and at the same time, to reduce website loading time.

 The three-step process for installing this plugin includes downloading it, uploading it to the directory, and activating it through the plugins menu, which makes it very simple.